My Favourite Offbeat Places in Sri Lanka

 In this post I want to focus on a few of my favourite experiences in the more offbeat places in Sri Lanka that you might not have heard of before.

-Here’s my 3 favourite offbeat places in Sri Lanka
+Here’s my 3 favourite offbeat experiences and offbeat places in Sri Lanka

 Spotting dolphins in Kalpitiya